Basis Selection: Low-Rank Decomposition of Pretrained Large Language Models for Target Applications: Experiments

-Figures~\ref{fig:7b-math}(a) and (b) depict the performance of various compression algorithms on the Llama 2-7B model for the mathematical reasoning task.
+Figures~\ref{fig:7b-math} (a) and (b) depict the performance of various low-rank compression algorithms on the Llama 2-7B model~\citep{llama2} for the mathematical reasoning task.
 We evaluate the models' accuracy (Pass@1) at different compression ratios (original model size vs.~compressed model size).
-For low compression ratios (below 6), all methods achieve similar accuracy.
-However, our Basis Selection method significantly outperforms SVD and FWSVD at higher compression ratios.
-For instance, at a 7x compression ratio, Basis Selection achieves around 43\% and 10\% accuracy on GSM8K and MATH datasets, respectively, while FWSVD drops below 2\% accuracy on both datasets and SVD reaches only 27\% and 5\% accuracy on GSM8K and MATH, respectively.
-This highlights the effectiveness of Basis Selection for deep compression, especially when aiming for aggressive model size reduction.
+For low compression ratios (below 6), all low-rank compression methods achieve similar accuracy.
+However, our Basel method significantly outperforms SVD and FWSVD at higher compression ratios.
+For instance, at a 7x compression ratio, Basel achieves around 46\% and 12\% accuracy on GSM8K and MATH datasets, respectively, while FWSVD drops below 2\% accuracy on both datasets and SVD reaches only 27\% and 5\% accuracy on GSM8K and MATH, respectively.
+We also find that Basel, at a compression ratio of 16, achieves better accuracy on both GSM8K and MATH compared to FWSVD and SVD at a compression ratio of 6.
+This suggests that Basel reduces the model size by up to 2.7 times more than SVD and FWSVD while maintaining similar accuracy.
+This highlights the effectiveness of Basel for deep compression, especially when aiming for aggressive model size reduction.

-Similar trends emerge for the larger Llama 2-13B model in Figures~\ref{fig:13b-math}(a) and (b).
-Once again, Basis Selection significantly outperforms SVD and FWSVD at compression ratios exceeding 6.
-At a 7x compression ratio, Basis Selection achieves 47\% and 11\% accuracy on GSM8K and MATH datasets, respectively, demonstrating its advantage.
-This is in stark contrast to SVD's performance (23\% and 5\% accuracy on GSM8K and MATH) and FWSVD's near-complete accuracy drop (around 2\% on both datasets).
-These results solidify Basis Selection's effectiveness for deep compression across different model sizes.
+Similar trends emerge for the larger Llama 2-13B model in Figures~\ref{fig:13b-math} (a) and (b).
+Once again, Basel significantly outperforms SVD and FWSVD at compression ratios exceeding 6.
+At a 7x compression ratio, Basel achieves 47\% and 11\% accuracy on GSM8K and MATH datasets, respectively, demonstrating its advantage.
+This is in stark contrast to SVD's performance (23\% and 5\% accuracy on GSM8K and MATH) and FWSVD's performance (around 2\% on both datasets).
+These results solidify Basel's effectiveness for deep compression across different model sizes.